UniMath/agda-unimath/src/commutative-algebra/nilradical-commutative-rings.lagda.md

       (contains-zero-prime-ideal-Commutative-Ring R P) p))
 ```

-### Nilradical is contained in every radical ideal
+### The nilradical is contained in every radical ideal

 ```agda
 is-contained-in-radical-ideal-nilradical-Commutative-Ring :